Rod David

-Roderick David (born 26 August 1963) is a former Australian-born Singaporean cricketer who played for Singapore national cricket team.
+Roderick David (born 26 August 1963) is an Australian-born Singaporean former cricketer who played for Singapore national cricket team.
 He was included in the Singapore team for the 1997 ICC Trophy.

 Playing career

 During the 1997 ICC Trophy, he contributed for the team with a match winning bowling figures of 3 for 19 in a match against Malaysia.
 He finished that tournament with 4 wickets at a bowling average of 29.75.